-Cardiac resynchronization therapy is a procedure to implant a device in your chest to make your heart's chambers squeeze (contract) in a more organized and efficient way.
+Cardiac resynchronization therapy is a procedure to implant a device in the chest to make the heart's chambers squeeze (contract) in a more organized and efficient way.

-Cardiac resynchronization therapy (CRT) uses a device called a biventricular pacemaker (also called a cardiac resynchronization device) that sends electrical signals to both lower chambers of your heart (ventricles).
-The signals trigger your ventricles to contract in a more coordinated way, which improves the pumping of blood out of your heart.
+Cardiac resynchronization therapy (CRT) uses a device called a biventricular pacemaker — also called a cardiac resynchronization device — that sends electrical signals to both lower chambers of the heart (right and left ventricles).
+The signals trigger the ventricles to contract in a more coordinated way, which improves the pumping of blood out of the heart.

-Sometimes the device also contains an implantable cardioverter-defibrillator (ICD), which can deliver an electrical shock to reset your heartbeat if your heart rhythm becomes dangerously erratic.
+Sometimes the device also contains an implantable cardioverter-defibrillator (ICD), which can deliver an electrical shock to reset the heartbeat if the heart rhythm becomes dangerously irregular.